A woman calculating her business's numbers on the computer

 If your business offers expert advice or provides professional services, you should strongly consider professional liability insurance to protect your company from costly lawsuits.
 Here’s why you may need this coverage, when it’s required, and how it can safeguard your business.

-What isn't covered by errors and omissions insurance?
+What isn't covered by professional liability insurance?

 Professional liability protects your small business against financial costs from unsatisfactory work, but it doesn't cover all risks associated with running a business.